 Marking the edge of a penalty area clearly is important to allow players to take relief.
 The Committee should consider the following in determining where to mark the edge of a penalty area:

-Lines and stakes defining the edge of a penalty area should be placed as near as possible along the natural limits of the penalty area, for example, where the ground breaks down to form the depression containing the water.
+• Lines and stakes defining the edge of a penalty area should be placed as near as possible along the natural limits of the penalty area, for example, where the ground breaks down to form the depression containing the water.
 This will ensure that players will not be forced to stand with the ball significantly above or below their feet or in the water after taking relief.
 Consideration should be given for both right-handed and left-handed players.

-When a penalty area is bordered by parts of the general area where a ball could be lost, it may affect the player's ability to establish if it is known or virtually certain that the ball is in the penalty area and the player would, therefore, not be able to take penalty area relief using Rule 17.
+• When a penalty area is bordered by parts of the general area where a ball could be lost, it may affect the player's ability to establish if it is known or virtually certain that the ball is in the penalty area and the player would, therefore, not be able to take penalty area relief using Rule 17.
 For this reason, the Committee may decide to extend the edge of the penalty area outside the normal natural boundaries and include other areas where it may be difficult to find a ball.

-The Committee should consider that a player is not allowed to take free relief from an abnormal course condition when his or her ball lies in a penalty area.
+• The Committee should consider that a player is not allowed to take free relief from an abnormal course condition when their ball lies in a penalty area.
 For example, if there is an immovable obstruction such as a cart path or sprinkler head close to an area that the Committee is considering marking as a penalty area, the Committee may want to keep the obstruction outside the penalty area in order for a player to be entitled to free relief from it.

 (4)